-At 87 years of age, actress Marla Gibbs is still going strong.
+Actress Marla Gibbs, best known for her roles on shows like The Jeffersons and 227 is now 90 years of age and still going strong.
 She has a career that has included television, movies and live performances.
-Best known as the feisty, quick-witted Florence Johnston on The Jeffersons and Mary Jenkins on 227, the popular performer speaks about her life’s journey and shares some great stories about the historic shows she’s been part of.
+Fans know her as the feisty, quick-witted Florence Johnston on The Jeffersons and as Mary Jenkins on 227.
+The wise performer speaks about her life’s journey and shares some great stories about the historic shows she’s been part of.

 Her famous exchanges – filled with her wisecracks and insults on The Jeffersons, make for some great examples of television comedy.
 Marla explains how she and Sherman worked so well together, on those memorable exchanges: